StByK/fleamarket_sample_61a/README.md

 - belongs_to :brand
 - belongs_to :categories
 - has_one    :dealing
-- has_many   :images
+- has_many   :images,   dependent: :destroy
-- has_many   :likes
+- has_many   :likes,    dependent: :destroy
-- has_many   :comments
+- has_many   :comments, dependent: :destroy

 ## Commentsテーブル